nachocaru/xaprb.com/content/blog/2009-12-25-sanity-check-features-in-mysql.md

 *   [max\_join\_size][1] is a configuration option for the mysqld server program.
 It throws an error if you write a query that the optimizer estimates will examine more than this number of rows.
 *   [&#8211;safe-updates][2] is a command-line option to the mysql client program.
 It throws an error if you write an UPDATE or DELETE without a) a WHERE clause that refers to an indexed column or b) a LIMIT clause.
 It also sets the max\_join\_size and select_limit variables.

 The &#8211;safe-updates mysql client option actually sets three variables server-side.
-Let&#8217;s see the effects.
+Let's see the effects.
 First, the defaults:

 `<pre>
 $ mysql -e 'select @@sql_safe_updates, @@sql_select_limit, @@sql_max_join_size\G'